TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/InstallTheNewSource/Index.rst

 ==============================

 Go to `http://typo3.org/download/ <http://typo3.org/download/>`_ and download
-the Source package of the new TYPO3 version.
+the source package of the new TYPO3 version.

 Extract the package on your web server and - in your TYPO3 document root - adjust the :file:`typo3_src` symlink.